hostingzero/scfgroupshippingcontainers.com.au/wp-content/plugins/tidio-live-chat/readme.txt

 1. Log into your WordPress admin dashboard.
 2. Go to “Plugins” using the sidebar on the left.
-3. Click “Add New” and find “Tidio” with the search bar.
+3. Click “Add New” and find “Tidio” in the search bar.
 4. Install the plugin and activate it.
 5. The live chat icon will appear on the left sidebar of your WP admin panel.

 After activating the plugin, create your account and start the product tour.
 Follow the steps to customize your widget, and you’re ready to chat!

+For more detailed instructions, go to the [install Tidio on WordPress page](https://help.tidio.com/hc/en-us/articles/5379807094684-Install-Tidio-on-WordPress)

 == Frequently Asked Questions ==
 = How much does Tidio Live Chat cost? =
-Tidio is free and we don’t need your card details.
-Later on, you can unlock additional premium features for a small price starting from $33 per month.
+Tidio offers you a basic version, which is free forever (no credit card details required).
+You can also unlock additional premium features for a small price starting from $19/month and test them with a 7-day free trial.
 = I’ve installed the WordPress chat plugin—what happens next? = Click on the new Tidio live chat icon that appeared on your WP-admin menu on the left.
-You'll be able to create your Tidio account connected to the plugin.
+You’ll be able to create your Tidio account connected to the plugin.
 Finish the initial configuration and you can start using the best live chat plugin for WordPress.
 = Do I need a Tidio account to use this WordPress live chat plugin? = Yes.
 Install the plugin, activate it, and create your free Tidio account from your WP admin panel.
 Alternatively, you can sign up first, install the plugin, click the Tidio icon in your WP panel, and then use your Tidio login credentials.
 Find out [more about the installation process](https://wordpress.org/plugins/tidio-live-chat/#installation).
 = Does Tidio offer a free trial? =
 Yes!
 Tidio has a free plan but you can also test all the premium features for 7 days.
-= Will I have to upgrade my account at some point? = No. You can use your freemium features for as long as you want.
-Many successful businesses stay on the free plan for years—it has everything they need.
-That’s why it is one of the most popular WordPress chatting plugins.
+= Will I have to upgrade my account at some point? = Tidio has a free plan (no credit card details required), which you can use for an unlimited time before deciding which premium plan make sense for you.
 = Do I need to install any additional tools to use the live chat widget? = No. Tidio is a fully-integrated WordPress live chat solution.
 You can start chatting right after you install the Tidio WP chat plugin and create a free Tidio account.
 = Can I show or hide the widget only on some pages of my WordPress website? =